inlets/inlets-pro/chart/inlets-tcp-client/README.md

 kubectl logs deploy/grafana-tunnel
 ```

-If you wish to disable public access to the forwarded ports, look at the reference documentation for inlets PRO for how to bind the data-plane to a local LAN or loopback adapter.
+If you wish to disable public access to the forwarded ports, look at the reference documentation for inlets Pro for how to bind the data-plane to a local LAN or loopback adapter.

 ### Install a client for a server using an IngressController for TLS termination

-If you are using an IngressController for TLS termination, then you need to disable the Auto TLS feature of inlets PRO (`--set autoTLS=false`).
+If you are using an IngressController for TLS termination, then you need to disable the Auto TLS feature of inlets Pro (`--set autoTLS=false`).

 Install OpenFaaS which bundles Prometheus: